- Texting while driving is negligent because of the visual, manual, and cognitive attention it requires.

 Georgia Car Accidents Caused by Texting While Driving

-Driving and texting involves writing, sending, receiving or reading a text message via a cell phone or other mobile electronic device while operating a motor vehicle.
-It is arguably the most dangerous form of distracted driving that is widely engaged in today.
+Driving and texting includes not just writing and sending text messages.
+It also includes receiving or reading a text message via a cell phone or other mobile electronic device while operating a motor vehicle.
+It is arguably the most dangerous form of distracted driving that is widely engaged in today and may be responsible for 25% of all car accidents today.

 Texting tops the NHTSA’s list of dangerous driver distractions, because of the visual, manual, and cognitive attention it requires.
 Distraction.gov offers these texting-while-driving statistics: